GalenWong/galenwong.github.io/src/data/blogs/2020-02-27-mui-jss-rendering/index.md

 ![Flash of Unstyled Content](./images/fouc.gif)
 <figcaption>

-  _Initial Render under 6x CPU slowdown_
+  _Initial rendering under 6x CPU slowdown_
 </figcaption>
 </figure>

-I want to point out the flash of font.
+The issue here is the flash of font.
 In CSS, we call this flash of unstyled content (FOUC).
 Multiple factors can lead to FOUC.
 Common causes are loading of external CSS stylesheets and external fonts.